 Load forecasting is a technique used to predict the energy needed to meet the demand and supply of power.
-The accuracy of forecasting is of great significance in managing the expected power provided by a utility company.
+The accuracy of forecasting is of great significance for the operational and managerial loading of a utility company.

 Megawatt-hours

 A unit for measuring power that is equivalent to one million watts.
 One megawatt is equivalent to the energy produced by 10 automobile engines.
 A megawatt hour (MWh) is equal to 1,000 Kilowatt hours (KWh) used continuously for one hour.